DEFRA/dst-guides/services/wex/solution-release-process.md

 > Creating a production ready release of the Waste exemptions back office service.

 ## Questions

+### Why is Waste exemptions shared not covered?

+We used to follow the same process of preparing and tagging releases for the **Waste Exemptions Shared** project as well, and in fact this would be the first stage in the process for a release.

+However on review we found there was additional work and complexity in doing this, and we weren't getting anything in return.
+The `Gemfile.lock` in both the front and back office projects will tell us exactly what version of shared is deployed to production, and as we don't release it as a gem there is no other reason for creating tagged releases.

+Hence it is no longer part of the process, and the front and back office `Gemfile`s simply point to the master branch of **Waste exemptions shared**.

 ### Why manual Git flow